cudgel/splunk/README.md

 ```

-For testing SmartStore on a stand-alone instance or non-clustered indexer, you can specify credentials and encryption.
+The module supports a great number of SmartStore settings and can configure it for a stand-alone server or a cluster.

 ```
 splunk::s3_access_key: >